GreatDevelopers/bakaplan/README.md

 INPUT FORMAT:
 ----------------------------
-Input from user is divided intu 3 parts:
+Input from user is divided into 3 parts:

 1) Branch Details